bparanj/crystal/programming/iac/docs/next/waf.md

 ### Key Steps:

-1. **Build your server image** with Packer, including all necessary software.
+1. **Build your server image** with Packer,  all necessary software.
 2. **Automate application deployment** and configuration with Ansible.
 3. **Provision your AWS infrastructure** and WAF with Terraform to protect your web applications.